 Pursuant to Article 84 of the articles of association of the Company (the "Articles"), one-third of the Directors for the time being (or if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-Mr. Simon Tso will retire from office as Director at the forthcoming annual general meeting of the Company (the "AGM"), and being eligible, will offer himself for re-election thereat.
+Mr. Ng Wang To will not offer himself for re-election, and will retire from office as a Director upon the conclusion of the forthcoming annual general meeting of the Company (the "AGM").
+Ms. Tsui To Fei will retire from office as a Director, and being eligible, will offer herself for re-election thereat.